Compliance

 • Quantity and quality of reference customers – We highly recommend you conduct reference interviews that would ideally include organizations that share similar characteristics or face similar risk and security challenges as your organization.
 If the assessor firm says they cannot provide specific customer names due to anonymity, ask them to arrange blind interviews where you don't know what company is on the other line.

-• The background of the typical consultant and number of HITRUST CSF practitioners on staff – What is the skillset and history of the typical consultant?
+• The background of the typical consultant and number of HITRUST CSF practitioners on staff – What is the skill set and history of the typical consultant?
 Will you get the same caliber of onsite consultants that was proposed in the scope of work?
 It's also important to get the background for the individual that will manage your engagement.
 This individual will be interfacing with your leadership and will essentially be the face of the project.
 Additionally, the number of practitioners lets you gauge the level of commitment the firm has to the HITRUST CSF program and whether they have availability to take on your project.

 • Defined and proven methodology – Be sure to understand the process that enables the firms’ consultants.
 Do they have a mature process for delivering HITRUST CSF Certification projects?
 Can they demonstrate this in full detail?
 How has the assessor adapted to remote-only work?